tomhoyland/abc/README.md

    4.1.
 In early engagements ABC provides a quick way for clients to get started and identify what changes could be explored as part of their journey towards the outcome they want to achieve.
 This enables an early backlog of experiments, ideas and action to be created, which can be pursued by the client with the consultant, outlining key deliverable.

    4.2.
 In situations where change programmes are in progress and encountering resistance, or regressing, ABC provides a helpful interuption, providing a simple tool to allow teams leading change and teams experience change to express what Behaviours and/or Capabilities are moving counter to the intent of what an organisation wishes to achieve.
 This can prompt refinement and adjustment of change strategies and their actions, reducing friction and exposing more of the 'system' to change practitioners.

+   > ABC cuts through the noise to reveal what is happening, makes thing more open, allowing the dots to be connected and healthier conversations to happen.

    4.2.1.
 As ABC is easy to use, it can quickly be deployed across mulitple groups and different levels of seniority to provide a comprehensive assessment of how a strategy or goal might be achieved.
 These exercises can reveal when suggested changes to Behaviours and/or Capability determined by one group as supporting the pursuit of an goal, is also a detractor for another group.
 ABC provides a simple tool to access this information and provide a route for dialogue during periods of change.